-For more information on the Brussels Senior Executives Seminar, please contact our team.
+For more information, please contact our team.

 The BSP learning approach is based around dialogue and debate, enriched by expert contributions from leading thinkers and practitioners in the field.
 Small syndicate groups, each led by a member of the Core Faculty, allow delegates to deepen their understanding of the issues and explore the implications for themselves and their organisations.